stainless-api/stl-api/docs/docs/schemas/schemas-from-types.md

 });
 ```

-## Mixing magic schemas with classic Zod schemas
+## Mixing codegen schemas with classic Zod schemas

-We recommend using magic schemas for combining the best of both
+We recommend using codegen schemas for combining the best of both
 worlds: offering the ability to use rich Typescript types while
 automatically generating idiomatic Zod schema validators and transformers.